geotserga/Bankrupt_Classification/README.md

 ### Repository Structure
 - *Bankrupt_Classification.ipynb*: Jupyter Notebook containing all data processing, training, evaluation, and visualization code.
 - *report.pdf*: Comprehensive report detailing the methodology, findings, and statistical analysis.

-### Acknowledgments
-This project was conducted as part of the Artificial Intelligence course in the Applied Informatics MSc program.
-Special thanks to my instructors for their guidance.